Fung Hoi Man: Lee Man

 Fung left Southern following the 2014-15 season and the following two seasons as head coach at Yuen Long and then at Rangers.
 After Lee & Man Paper withdrew their sponsorship of Rangers in order to field their own HKPL club, Fung moved to Lee Man to become an assistant under head coach Fung Ka Ki.

 Following Ka Ki's resignation, Fung was promoted to co-head coach on 10 April 2018.

 Hoi King

 In April 2018, Hong Kong First Division club Hoi King applied for promotion to the 2018–19 Hong Kong Premier League, despite not finishing in an automatic promotion place.
 The club, which was co-founded by Fung, had their application accepted and Fung confirmed in June that he would take up full time head coaching duties for the 2018–19 season.

+In March 2021, Fung took over as coach of Hoi King, competing in the Hong Kong First Division, and achieved a commendable third-place finish in the 2024-25 season.

 Tai Po

 On 29 July 2019, Fung was announced as a co-head coach at Tai Po along with Kwok Kar Lok.
 He changed his role to director of football after the club signed Davor Berber to be their new head coach.

 On 29 May 2020, it was revealed that Fung had stepped down due to ongoing salary arrears at Tai Po.